ethras/flow-maestro/commands/ideate.md

 1. **Set Context**
    - Confirm the active project via `flowm projects use <slug>`.
+   - Review the project constitution (`.flow-maestro/projects/<slug>/constitution.md`) to understand existing architecture, contracts, and guardrails.
+Note any contradictions or gaps you uncover.
    - Scaffold the change if it doesn’t exist: `flowm changes init <change-id> --project <slug>`.

 2. **Spec Interview (no code allowed)**